Sowmya-1730/Technical_Papers/CLI_TechnicalPaper.md

 touch d1/a.txt

 ## Check permission of a.txt.
 What are the permissions in decimal format
-ls -l a.txt
-Permissions in decimal format is 664
+ls -l a.txt (Permissions in decimal format are 664)

 ## What are the three elements in the permission?
-Do you understand conversion of decimal to binary?
+Do you understand the conversion of decimal to binary?
-- Three elements in the permission for owner, group and others
+- Three elements in the permission for the owner, group, and others
 - Yes, I understand the conversion of decimal to binary.
-For above a.txt the permission in binary will be - 110 110 100
+For above a.txt, the permission in binary will be - 110 110 100

 ## Change the permissions of a.txt to 755?